mahdisalmanzade/ISC-ASSIGNMENT/README.md

 # ISC-ASSIGNMENT
-I just created a small Spring Boot application as an assignment for ISC company
+I just created a small Spring Boot application as an assignment for ISC company.

+# Application ER Diagram

 # Technologies used to create this application:
 1. Spring Boot